-95% confidence intervals for sinusoidal predictions were calculated via bootstrapping.
-1000 samples were drawn from a normal distribution centered around each of the 3 fitted sinusoid parameters (amplitude, phase, and offset) with the standard error estimated by the model for each parameter.
-Sinusoids were predicted using each of the 1000 sets of 3 bootstrapped parameters, and values were selected for each month that represented the 2.5th and 97.5th quantiles.
+Confidence regions for the sinusoidal fits were calculated via bootstrapping.
+1000 samples were drawn from normal distributions centered around each of the 3 fitted sinusoid parameters (amplitude, phase, and offset) and with standard deviation equal to the standard error estimated by the model for each parameter.
+Sinusoids were generated using each of the 1000 sets of 3 bootstrapped parameters.
+Bounds for the 95% confidence regions of the mean visits/1000 people in each month were then extracted as the 2.5th and 97.5th quantiles across this set of 1000 generated sinusoids.